-JUDICIARY.
+JUDICIARY

-Paragraph I. The judicial powers of this State shall be vested in a Supreme Court, Superior Courts, Courts of Ordinary, Justices of the Peace, commissioned Notaries Public, and such other courts as have been, or may be, established by law.
+Paragraph I. The judicial powers of this State shall be vested in a Supreme Court, a Court of Appeals, superior courts, courts of ordinary, justices of the peace, commissioned notaries public, and such other courts as have been or may be established by law.

-Paragraph I. The Supreme Court shall consist of a Chief Justice and two Associate Justices.
+Paragraph I. The Supreme Court shall consist of a Chief Justice and five Associate Justices.
 A majority of the court shall constitute a quorum.

 Par.
 II.
-When one or more of the judges are disqualified from deciding any case, by interest or otherwise, the Governor shall designate a judge, or judges, of the uperior Courts to preside in said case.
+When one or more of the judges of the Supreme Court are disqualified from deciding any case by interest or otherwise, the qualified justices shall designate a judge or judges of the Superior Court to preside in said case.

 Par.
 III.
-No judge of any court, shall preside in any case where the validity of any bond-Federal, State, corporation or municipal-is involved, who holds in his own right, or as the representative of others, any material interest in the class of bonds upon which the question to be decided arises.
+No judge of any court shall preside in any case where the validity of any bond-Federal, State, corporation, or municipal is involved, who holds in his own right, or as the representative of others, any material interests in the class of bonds upon which the question to be decided arises.

 Par.
 IV.
 The Chief Justice and Associate Justices shall hold their offices for six years, and until their successors are qualified.
-A successor to the incumbent whose term will soonest expire shall be elected by the General Assembly in 1880; a successor to the incumbent whose term of office is next in duration shall be elected by the General Assembly in 1882; and a successor to the third incumbent shall be elected by the General Assembly in 1884; bu appointments to fill vacancies shall only be for the unexpired term, or until such vacancies are filled by elections, agreeably to the mode pointed out by this Constitution.
+A successor to the incumbent whose term will soonest expire shall be elected by the General Assembly in 1880; a successor to the incumbent whose term of office is next in duration shall be elected by the General Assembly in 1882; and a successor to the third incumbent shall be elected by the General Assembly in 1884; but appointments to fill vacancies shall only be for the unexpired term, or until such vacancies are filled by elections, agreeably to the mode pointed out by this Constitution.